znewman01/nix-doom-emacs/docs/README.md

 }
 ```

-For what it's worth, you can see all overridable parameters of Nix-Doom-Emacs in [default.nix](../default.nix).
+For what it's worth, you can see all overridable parameters of nix-doom-emacs in [default.nix](../default.nix).

 ## Standalone